 Increased Demand for Home Care Services

-Even with a growing demand, the average length of service for home care clients ranged from 8 months to 14 months for those surveyed in 2016.
-Those in the 95th percentile of the industry, meaning the top performers, had an average length of service of 32 months.
-Factors that affect client turnover vary, including a client passing away, recovery from injury/surgery, and loss to competition.
+Even with growing demand, the average length of service for home care clients ranged from 12 months to 16 months for those surveyed in 2020.
+Those in the 95th percentile of the industry, meaning the top performers, had an average length of service of 36 months.
+Factors that affect client turnover vary, including a client passing away, recovery from injury/surgery, and loss to the competition.
 The first two can be anticipated and somewhat planned for.
 The loss of a client to competition, however, is generally preventable when applying best practices.
-Using satisfaction management to help identify potential concerns, taking the feedback and implementing changes are going to help you extend the length of services provided to clients.
+Using client/caregiver experience surveys to help identify potential concerns, taking the feedback, and implementing changes are going to help you extend the length of services provided to clients.
 Caregiver turnover and client turnover can be interrelated.
 Reducing both provides opportunities for caregivers and clients to build positive relationships.